mali44/CTF-Write-ups/2018-03-21-angstromctf/binary_accumulator/README.md

 ![](https://github.com/mali44/CTF-Write-ups/blob/master/2018-03-21-angstromctf/binary_accumulator/binary_accumulator.jpeg?raw=true)

 Hints are very helpful in this ctf.
 So you will simply realize that program doesn't accept  over limited digits.
-We know its around 2,1 billion a int value can store.
-Further more integer can convert to negative number
+We know its around 2,1 billion  that limit   a int value can store.
+The Further more integer can convert to negative number AKA "Integer overflow"

 ```
 An integer overflow can cause the value to wrap and become negative,